BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 - `platform`

   The debugger will connect to a mobile device running the specified platform.
-May be combined with `applicationID` and `bundle`.
+Supported values include `"android"`, `"ios"`, and `"ios_simulator"`.
+This field may be combined with `applicationID` and `bundle`.

 ## Support this project